percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/apt_repo.rst

 ========================================================

-Ready-to-use packages are available from the |Percona XtraBackup| software repositories and the `download page
+Ready-to-use packages are available from the |Percona XtraBackup| software repositories and the `Percona download page
 <https://www.percona.com/downloads/XtraBackup/>`_.

 Specific information on the supported platforms, products, and versions is described in `Percona Software and Platform Lifecycle <https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql>`_.